nebula643/Office-Tool-docs/docs/commands/activate.md

 # Activation Commands

-These commands can be used on command box and the command line.
+These commands can be used on command box and the command-line.
 The commands are not case-sensitive.

 ``` batch
 ospp params